ArrigoCoen/Faculty_schedule_simulation/Programs/README.md

 # Programs

-Here we are going to have all the programs that are going to be published on the internet.
+Here we can find all the programs that are used in the assigment.